+- Label Explanation - BI Object module input (and Restore) to System and User Library. - BO Object module output (and Save) from the System and User Libraries. - CC Control command input.

+Label Explanation

-Label Explanation BI Object module input to System and User Library BO Output of copies of object modules from the System and User Libraries. сс Control command input.
-DO Log of control commands, error messages, and operator key-ins.
-LO Maps of directories and dumps of files.
-OC Messages to the operator and key-ins from the operator.
-X1-X6 Assigned and used internally by RAD Editor for RAD maintenance.
+- DO Log of control commands error messages, and operator key-ins. - LO Maps of directories and dumps of files. - OC Messages to the operator and key-ins from the operator.